sherard-dalaguit/inf141_A3/README.md

 python indexer.py
 python search.py

-The first command creates and populates the index, while the second command loads the index and allows users to query it for ranked search results.
+The first command creates and populates the index, while the second command loads a local GUI that allows the user to query the index for ranked search results.